bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 Any type (`_`) that in known to _behave_ `as` a `Stack` is a member of the type family `S1`; thus `S1` can be used as `Stack` of elements of type `E1`.
 The fresh type variable `E1` is substituted for the earlier captured variable `E`.
-That mean `E1` must be sufficient to satify `E` but can be more specialised.
+Here `E1` must be sufficient to satisfy `E` but can be more specialised.

 On the basis of `S1` and `E1` functions can be declared using the `Stack` operations.